huangk3/mcit_590_final_project/README.md

 ![ScreenThree](ScreenThree.png)

 Once the user has selected the index patient, the user can either copy and paste or type in the patient ID into the Index Patient box.
 Additionally the user can choose Euclidean or Cosine distance calculations.
 Finally the user must enter a threshold value of 0 - 1 and then click submit.
 The MainFrame then executes PatientProcessor and Patient classes to develop profile HashMap.
-Finally the DataAnaylsis, ClusteringFrame, Plots, DataDisplay, mapValueCompatator, and Plots are called to calculate similarity values and display those values into three JCharts seen below.
+Finally the methods in `DataAnaylsis`, `ClusteringFrame`,` Plots`,` DataDisplay`,` mapValueCompatator` are called to calculate similarity values and display those values into three JCharts seen below.

 ![ScreenFour](ScreenFour.png)